Sławomir Mentzen: Political career

-Mentzen began his political career in 2007 by joining the Real Politics Union (UPR), serving for two years as the president of the party's branch in Toruń before suspending his activities within the party.
-He decided to re-enter politics after the success of Paweł Kukiz in 2015, as he tried to get on the electoral lists of the Kukiz'15 party.
+Mentzen began his political career in 2007 by joining the Real Politics Union (UPR) founded by Janusz Korwin-Mikke, serving for two years as the president of the party's branch in Toruń before suspending his activities within the party.
+He decided to re-enter politics after Paweł Kukiz's success in 2015, seeking to get on the electoral lists of Kukiz'15.

 In 2017, Mentzen was elected vice chairman of Janusz Korwin-Mikke's New Hope party, at the time still called KORWiN.
 He had already held important functions in the party's structures, as he was the president of the Toruń district and the chairman of the party's scientific council.
 In the 2018 local elections, he ran for president of Toruń.
 He came in fifth place with 3.94% of the votes.
 In October 2022, he became the new chairman of the New Hope Party after Korwin-Mikke stepped down.

-In the parliamentary elections in 2023, he ran as the leader of the Confederation Liberty and Independence in the Warsaw district.
+In the 2023 parliamentary elections, he ran as the leader of the Confederation Liberty and Independence in the Warsaw district.
 He obtained a seat as an X-term member of parliament, receiving 101,269 votes (5.91% of the votes cast in the district).

 Mentzen is the most popular Polish politician on TikTok, with over 40 million views.

-On 17 September 2023, less than a month before the 2023 Polish parliamentary election, Instagram, a subsidiary of Meta Platforms, banned Mentzen's account with over 340 thousand followers in a move branded as electoral interference by Mentzen and various members of the opposing ruling United Right coalition.
+On 17 September 2023, less than a month before the 2023 Polish parliamentary election, Instagram, a subsidiary of Meta Platforms, banned Mentzen's account, which had over 340 thousand followers, in a move that Mentzen and various members of the opposing ruling United Right coalition branded as electoral interference.